StevenTang1506/COMP2113/README.md

 2. Open your terminal and navigate to the directory containing the files.
 3. Compile the game using the command ```make```.
 4. Run the game using the command ```./game```.

-Please note that the teaching team will follow these instructions to compile and run the game.

 We hope you enjoy playing my game!